 Calbee Pro Yakyuu Chips

-As for the current edition, a golden packet is firmly attached to the package front, in which there are 2 baseball player cards.
+Regarding the current edition, a golden packet is firmly attached to the package front, in which there are two baseball player cards.

-This time, luckily I got a special title-holder’s card which features a holographic color print on the front.
+Luckily, I got a special title-holder’s card this time, which features a holographic color print on the front.

-I bought this 2020 edition for about 100 yen (about 1 USD) at a 7 Eleven, but the product only contains 22 grams of potato chips since its greatest selling point is the professional Japanese baseball player card.
+I bought this 2020 edition for about 100 yen at a 7-Eleven store, but the bag only contains 22 grams of potato chips since its primary selling point is the professional Japanese baseball player cards.

 Professional Baseball Player Cards

-Such rare cards are highly evaluated and traded at a premium price on auction sites, like this on Yahoo Japan Auction.
+Such difficult-to-obtain cards are highly evaluated and traded at premium prices on auction sites, like this Yahoo Japan Auction.